serenity4/CompileTraces.jl/README.md

 # In addition of `inline = true`, disable all output as this will be
 # executed during package precompilation, unless you want some debug
 # information for use during local development only.
+# WARNING: only use `inline = true` is the traces come from `SnoopCompile.write`!
+# For general use, `verbose = false` will be the only option you need for use in precompilation.
 @compile_traces joinpath(@__DIR__, "precompile_directives.jl") inline = true verbose = false

 end # module
 ```

+Note that the term "precompile" in "precompile statements" is not related to "precompilation" as in "module precompilation". `Base.precompile(signature)` is a way to trigger compilation for a given method signature early without executing it, hence the prefix.

 ## Use cases